-This class studies the essential concepts, principles, and methods employed in the field of education research.
-Focus will be on formulation and development of improvement of one problem affecting student achievement for investigation in the student's workplace; survey of the related literature; selection and use of one or more appropriate methods for gathering evidence coupled with statistical analysis for experimental and control groups; interpretation of data; and reporting and implications of findings.
-Fifteen hours of fieldwork required.
+This class will study the essential concepts, principles, and methods employed in the field of education research.
+Focus will be on formulation and development of improvement of one problem affecting student achievement for investigation in the student's workplace; survey of the related literature; selection and use of one or more appropriate methods for gathering evidence coupled with statistical analysis for experimental and control groups; interpretation of data; and reporting and implications of the findings.
+Eighteen hours of fieldwork required.
 3 credits.